Last Updated on Samuel Franklinby

 Scout Primary Weapons

 The scouts primary weapons are long ranged focus which helps the scout stand out from the other dwarven characters who are primarily close to mid range fighters.
-Both are equally viable although many in the community seem to favour the M1000 to play as a sniping dwarf.
+Each of them are equally viable although many in the community seem to favour the M1000 to play as a sniping dwarf as this is a unique option only available to the scout.
 Regardless of your selection you’ll be looking to stack damage on your primary weapon to boost their deadliness.

-- Tier 1 – Gyro Stabilisation or Supercharged Feed Mechanism
+- Tier 1 – Supercharged Feed Mechanism or Gyro Stabilisation

 - Tier 2 – Increased Calibre Rounds